huggingface/transformers/docs/source/en/perf_infer_cpu.md

 <Tip>

-BetterTransformer is only supported for select models.
+BetterTransformer is not supported for all models.
 Check this [list](https://huggingface.co/docs/optimum/bettertransformer/overview#supported-models) to see if a model supports BetterTransformer.

 </Tip>